LC-Linkous/reverse_engineering_notes/README.md

 ---
 #### Signal Analysis

 Signal analysis is the first step that requires more than general tools and a multimeter.
 This topic may not be necessary for all categories of reverse engineering, especially if the focus is on firmware extraction or software analysis.
-However, monitoring and interpreting the electrical signals during device operation is important to understand how communication protocols and data flows across the device or PCB.
+However, monitoring and interpreting the electrical signals during device operation is important to understand how communication protocols and data flow across the device or PCB.

 Oscilloscopes and logic analyzers capture timing relationships and signal characteristics across various test points.
 These test points may be on chips, debug ports, or as conductive pads on the PCB designed specifically for testing.
 Protocol analysis helps identify standard communication interfaces such as SPI, I2C, UART, or other protocols.
 Signal integrity measurements can be used to reveal timing constraints, unintentional device chatter, and noise that may affect reliability.